mike99mac/minimy-mike99mac/README.md

 So I continue to try to *give back to the community* while *standing on the shoulders* of so many thousands of others.

 One of my mantras is *Less is more*.
 I like minimy because it is a **Mini-My**croft.
-Less code is more.
 Here is a rough estimate of the lines of Python code in the three projects as of May 2023:
 ```
             Repo         Loc           files
     mycroft-core       38074             229